decentralized-identity/presentation-exchange/spec/spec.md

 _Presentation Definitions_ ****MAY**** include _Submission Requirements_,
-which are objects that define what combinations of inputs must be submitted to comply with the requirements a [[ref:Verifier]] has for proceeding in a flow (e.g. credential issuance, allowing entry, accepting an application).
+which are objects that define what combinations of inputs must be submitted to comply with the requirements a [[ref:Verifier]] has for proceeding in a flow (e.g. claim issuance, allowing entry, accepting an application).
 _Submission Requirements_ introduce a set of rule types and mapping instructions a User Agent can ingest to present requirement optionality to the user, and subsequently submit inputs in a way that maps back to the rules the verifying